North Castle DWI Defense Lawyers

 The penalties and fines for refusing to submit to a chemical test are separate from, and in addition to the penalties and fines for alcohol or drug-related convictions.
 For this reason, it is possible for a person to be found not guilty of the underlying DWI related offense, yet still have his or her license revoked following the DMV Refusal Hearing.

 The Westchester County District Attorney’s Office has implemented strict new policies concerning DWI related offenses.
-If you have a refusal, you will be held as charged to the DWI, and the Westchester DA’s policy will be not to reduce your case to a DWAI.
+If you have a refusal, you will be held as charged to the DWI, and the Westchester DA’s policy generally will be not to reduce your case to a DWAI.
 Our North Castle DWI defense lawyers will work closely with you and with substance abuse professionals in an effort to mitigate your case so that you may be considered for a reduction where appropriate.

 Zero Tolerance Law